medvedca/iCTF-2023-Otter/README.md

 to improve if you have time in your pocket :wink:

 ### THE CHALLENGE:
-You open your mailbox and find a strange postcard (invite.bmp).
+You open your mailbox and find a strange postcard (*input-otter-image.mp*).
 Flipping it around, you squint your eyes and try to decipher the wobbly handwriting:

 - **MYSTERIOUS INVITE**: 'On this most auspicious end of year, I otter invite you to my most magnanimous island party!'